lars-vc/dma-notes/notes.md

     - perspective
 - node mesh

-Mostly used, translational only models
+Mostly used: translational only models

 Something about frequency domain idk